pharmbio/scipipe-demo/README.md

-# Use case workflows for SciPipe
+# Case study workflows for SciPipe

-A few use case workflows for the [SciPipe](http://scipipe.org) publication.
+A few case study workflows for the [SciPipe](http://scipipe.org) publication.

 ## Usage